 Why is it that today I can see things differently?
 How come I can vision cake everywhere?

-It’s because my mind is conditioned to think cake.
+It's because my mind is conditioned to think of cake.
 When I first started it was new to me and my brain was trying to process this new profession I ventured into.
 Everything was new!
 It takes time for the mind to kinda get into the groove and look at things differently.
-Over time I’ve worked with so much cake that brain is now saturated with cake ideas and inspiration I have been browsing all this time.
+Over time I've worked with so much cake that my brain is now saturated with cake ideas and inspiration I have been browsing all this time.
 Even my subconscious now has cake!!
 Makes sense?

 So you see, it's OK that the beginning is a blur - over time you will get to a stage where you will find things get easier.

-What worked as inspiration for me?
-(Save/Pin)
+What worked as inspiration for me

-When I started – like I said I did not get inspired by things around me -from pictures, posters, and movies.
+When I started - like I said I did not get inspired by things around me -from pictures, posters, and movies.
 I would get inspired by cakes.
 Cakes made by others.
-I found that If I needed a cake – all I had to do was – go to google images and type the theme – for example castle cake – and that would help me design a new cake from scratch.
-I didn’t need to use any particular cake just watching those cakes would get my creative juices flowing and I’d create a design from scratch.
+I found that If I needed a cake - all I had to do was - go to google images and type the theme - for example, castle cake - and that would help me design a new cake from scratch.
+I didn't need to use any particular cake just watching those cakes would get my creative juices flowing and I'd create a design from scratch.
 Of course, inspired by all those techniques and colors I would see in the other cakes.

 I still do look at a lot of cakes and get inspired too, but today I like to look at real things for inspiration. like paintings, pictures of pottery, graphic design, dresses, etc.

-Ideally, it’s best to look at the real thing to get inspiration – why? because then you are drawing inspiration from the real thing.
+Ideally, it's best to look at the real thing to get inspiration - why? because then you are drawing inspiration from the real thing.
 If you look at a cake that has already drawn inspiration from the real thing then basically you are drawing inspiration from an inspiration.
-And you could miss out on all the other elements that are not used on that inspiration.
+And you could miss out on all the other elements that are not used in that inspiration.
 Make sense?

 Having said that - there is nothing wrong with drawing inspiration from an inspiration.
 I did it too!
 It's what works best for you.
 So don't pressure yourself to think differently.
 Go with the flow.

-Where to look for inspiration.
+Where to look for inspiration

 There are many places to go for inspiration.
 You can go to